shiehn/signals-and-sorcery-docs/src/README.md

 heroHeight: 200
 features:
     - title: Users
-      details: Install Crucible plugins for audio, video, image & web apps, find AI Elixirs, run them anywhere there is a GPU!
+      details: Install Crucible plugins for audio, video, image & web apps.
+Find AI Elixirs and run them anywhere there is a GPU!
     - title: Creators
-      details: Write Colab/Jupyter notebooks in Python, package them as AI Elixirs, and expose them to Crucible plugins!
+      details: Write Colab/Jupyter notebooks in Python.
+Package them as AI Elixirs, and expose them to Crucible plugins!
     - title: Open Source
-      details: Signals & Sorcery is a true open source platform released under the GPL-3.0 license.
+      details: Signals & Sorcery is an open source platform released under the GPL-3.0 license.

 footer: Made by Steve Hiehn with ❤️
 ---